 The workshops are designed for regional Modern Slavery Partnerships – local initiatives that bring together key partners from their regions to work in collaboration to improve the prevention of modern slavery and the support provided to victims.
 The partners that these workshops target include businesses, recruitment agencies, police, adult and child safeguarding teams, housing teams, fire and rescue, health services and local support charities.

-Rather than delivering training, the project team is developing the package of workshops with accompanying guidance and handouts, which will provide the Partnerships with everything they need to deliver and facilitate the workshops themselves.
-This will allow the Partnerships to identify the key organisations in their regions and engage them in meaningful training and discussion that is supported by their knowledge of the specific needs and capabilities in their local area.
+Rather than delivering training, the project team has developed a package of workshops with accompanying guidance and handouts, which will provide the Partnerships with everything they need to deliver and facilitate the workshops themselves.
+This allows the Partnerships to identify the key organisations in their regions and engage them in meaningful training and discussion that is supported by their knowledge of the specific needs and capabilities in their local area.
 Open conversation between partners is a significant component of the workshops, allowing for attendees to identify their practical responsibilities and ability to deal with different real-life scenarios while building up relationships to be able to implement effective multi-agency responses to situations of exploitation.

 Project lead: Alicia Kidd, Wilberforce Institute.